50 Characteristics of a High-Quality Preschool That Moms and Dads Need to Know

 The teacher encourages children to do art but never coerces them.

-Children paint at the easel every day.
+Children have the option to paint at the easel every day.

 There are no coloring books in the classroom.